dapperlabs/nba-smart-contracts/README.md

 casting arguments to create different kinds of molds and to ensure that the contract rejects molds that don't have metadata or the correct qualities.

-The `Mold` metadata field is a mapping of String to String, which means it is a mapping of the field name, i.e "Player Name" to the value, i.e. "Lebron" This makes it so any field can be easily accessed by providing the name and reading the value.
+The `Mold.metadata` field is a mapping of String to String, which means it is a mapping of the field name, i.e "Player Name" to the value, i.e. "Lebron" This makes it so any field can be easily accessed by providing the name and reading the value.